Elliptic Harnack inequalities for mixed local and nonlocal $p$-energy form on metric measure spaces: Preliminaries

-\item There exists a symmetric Radon measure $j$ on $(M_{\od}^{2},\sB(M_{\od}^{2}))$, such that the form $(\sE^{(L)},\sF\cap C_{c}(M))$ defined by is a strongly local $p$-energy form on $(M,m)$. \item The $p$-energy form $(\sE^{(L)},\sF\cap C_{c}(M))$ has the Markovian property. \item The $p$-energy form $(\sE^{(L)},\sF\cap C_{c}(M))$ satisfies the $p$-Clarkson inequality \eqref{Cal}. \end{enumerate} \end{definition} \begin{remark} \begin{enumerate}[label=\textup{({\arabic*})},align=left,leftmargin=*,topsep=5pt,parsep=0pt,itemsep=2pt] \item For a regular Dirichlet form (see \cite[Chapter 1]{FOT11} for definition), Fukushima's theorem \cite[Theorem 7.2.1]{FOT11} associates a Hunt process (in particular, a strong Markov process) to the form.
+\begin{remark} \begin{enumerate}[label=\textup{({\arabic*})},align=left,leftmargin=*,topsep=5pt,parsep=0pt,itemsep=2pt] \item For a regular Dirichlet form (see \cite[Chapter 1]{FOT11} for definition), Fukushima's theorem \cite[Theorem 7.2.1]{FOT11} associates a Hunt process (in particular, a strong Markov process) to the form.
 By the Beurling-Deny decomposition \cite[Theorems 3.2.1 and 5.3.1]{FOT11}, the Dirichlet form splits into a \emph{local part}, a \emph{jump part}, and a \emph{killing part}.
 The term ``jump part'' reflects that this component governs the discontinuous (jump) behavior of the associated Hunt process.
 The jump part is encoded by a measure $j$ on $M^{2}_{\od}$, and hence the measure $j$ is naturally referred to as the \emph{jump measure} of the Dirichlet form.
 It is straightforward to verify that when $p=2$, a mixed local and nonlocal $2$-energy form is precisely a regular Dirichlet form on $(M,m)$ without killing part, and \eqref{e.BD} is exactly its Beurling-Deny decomposition.
 As a consequence, although no stochastic process is involved in the present paper, we retain this terminology and call $j$ in \eqref{e.BD} the \emph{jump measure}.
 In Lemma \ref{l.j-UNQ}, we will prove that the jump measure of a mixed local and nonlocal $p$-energy form is \emph{unique}. \item The notions of \emph{capacity}, \emph{relative capacity}, \emph{exceptional set} and \emph{quasi-continuity} etc. for a mixed local and nonlocal $p$-energy form can be developed analogously to that for Dirichlet forms; see Appendix \ref{A.propEF} for details. \end{enumerate} \end{remark}

-By Proposition \ref{p.QC-ver}, every $u\in\sF$ admits an $\sE$-quasi-continuous version $\wt{u}$.
-We define By Proposition \ref{p.j-smooth}, the integral in \eqref{e.DefEJ} is well defined.
-We also define